scrtlabs/SecretNetwork/docs/validators-and-full-nodes/run-full-node-mainnet.md

-# How to join the Secret Blockhain as a full node on mainnet
+# How to join the Secret Network as a full node on mainnet

-This document details how to join the EnigmaChain `mainnet` as a validator.
+This document details how to join the Secret Network `mainnet` as a validator.

 ## Requirements